Time Tracking for Jira · Runs on Forge

 A week moves through four states:

 - Draft — editable.
-The default state.
+The default.

 A status banner at the top of the grid always shows where the week stands.